Skip to content

 OptionTypeDefaultDescription

-importStylebooleantrueWhether to automatically import component styles
+importStylebooleantrueWhether to automatically inject YH-UI CSS styles

 prefixstring'Yh'Component prefix; for example, if set to My, component names will be MyButton